ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

    - collectionId: ID of the collection created in {{site.data.keyword.appconfig_short}} service instance.
    - environmentId: ID of the environment created in App Configuration service instance under the Environments section.

+### Option to use a persistent cache for configuration
+{: #ac-go-persistent-cache}

-1. *Optional*: In order for your application and SDK to continue operations even during the unlikely scenario of {{site.data.keyword.appconfig_short}} service downtimes, across your application restarts, you can configure the SDK to work by using a persistent cache.
+  In order for your application and SDK to continue operations even during the unlikely scenario of an {{site.data.keyword.appconfig_short}} service downtime, across your application restarts, you can configure the SDK to work by using a persistent cache.
 The SDK uses the persistent cache to store the {{site.data.keyword.appconfig_short}} data that is available across your application restarts.

 ```go